SummaiyaBegum/Accessing_data_and_QC/workflow.md

 This step cleans the raw sequencing data by removing low-quality bases and unreliable reads, making the data ready for accurate alignment and downstream analysis.

 Low-quality bases are removed from both ends of reads.
-Reads below Q25 or shorter than 40 bases are discarded.
+The quality-based cutting settings remove low-quality regions, while `--length_required 40` filters out reads that are shorter than 40 bases after processing.
 Summary reports are generated in HTML and JSON format.

 ---